Skip to content

 Geolocation on VIP

 Variations of cached content can be delivered based on an end user’s global location.
-IP geolocation on the VIP Platform can be implemented by leveraging the vary: X-Country-Code response header.
+IP geolocation on the VIP Platform can be implemented by WordPress and Node.js applications by leveraging the vary: X-Country-Code response header.

-The VIP Go Geo Uniques plugin is an IP geolocation option for WordPress sites specifically designed to work with the VIP Platform’s page cache.
+For WordPress sites, IP geolocation can be managed with the VIP Go Geo Uniques plugin specifically designed to work with the VIP Platform’s page cache.

 Set individual users or requests to bypass the cache

-Logged-in WordPress users accessing a VIP Platform application will always PASS the cache, so setting this cookie for logged-in WordPress users is not necessary.
+• On WordPress applications, requests from logged-in users will always PASS the cache; setting this cookie for logged-in WordPress users is not necessary.
 If users are logging in using a different mechanism, set the vip-go-cb cookie in addition to any other cookies or local storage data for a third-party login system.
 Be sure that these users will not have responses cached or see cached responses.

 The Vary HTTP response header